Sanjar Asfendiyarov: Arrest and execution

 Asfendiyarov was arrested in Moscow on August 22, 1937 and was expelled from the Communist Party on September 27, as a "counter-revolutionary nationalist".
 He was moved to Almaty where he was interned in a temporary insulator.
 He was sentenced to death by shooting on February 25, 1938.

 Rehabilitation

 Asfendiyarov was rehabilitated by a decision of the USSR Supreme Court on May 26, 1958.
-In 1962, Naberezhnaya Street, in Almaty, was renamed S. Afendiyarov Street.
+In 1962, Naberezhnaya Street, in Almaty, was renamed S. Asfendiyarov Street.
 On 11 January 1989, the government of the Kazakhstan Republic renamed the Almaty Medical Institute after him.